 19th Century Maps

-By this time, the maps of Puerto Rico have become incredible detailed.
+By this time, the maps have become incredibly detailed.
 The interior mountainous region has become populated and the coffee and sugar industries are in full force exporting around the world.

 20th Century Maps